Matthew Dunning QC

 Matthew graduated from Auckland University in 1983 with an Honours Degree in law and, following a period as judges’ clerk, obtained a post-graduate degree from Oxford University (BCL).
 He joined Russell McVeagh in Auckland in 1985, became partner in 1989 and then spent five years helping develop the Wellington office of that firm in the early ‘90s, including periods on the firm’s board of management and ethics committee.
 After 8 years back in the Auckland office of Russell McVeagh, Matthew went to the bar and was appointed Queen’s Counsel in 2013.

 Admitted to the bar both in New Zealand and New South Wales, Matthew has been nominated, and appointed, as arbitrator on a number of occasions.
-His interest in arbitration led to him completing a Diploma in International Arbitration in 2016, and he was accepted as a Fellow of the Chartered Institute of Arbitrators (UK) and the Arbitrators and Mediators Institute of New Zealand (in respect of the latter, being also listed on the AMINZ Panel).
+His interest in arbitration led to him completing a Diploma in International Arbitration in 2016, and he was accepted as a Fellow of the Chartered Institute of Arbitrators (UK) and the Arbitrators and Mediators Institute of New Zealand (in respect of the latter, also being listed on the AMINZ Panel, as well as panels with the New Zealand Centre for Dispute Resolution).